-During the (infamous) lockdown, Tim Bancroft wrote a set of squad-level rules set in the universe of Antares using the Antares system.
-As it’s purely a personal project, Tim has kept the rules fairly stark (very ittle colour) – even more so on the quick-reference sheet!
-Sometime over 2022-2023, we’ll probably update these to fully comply with the latest V2 stats, but they work on their own as they stand.
+During the (infamous) lockdown, Tim wrote a set of squad-level rules set in the universe of Antares using the Antares D10/dice draw system.
+As it’s purely a personal project, he kept the rules fairly stark and straight from his initial draft.
+These may be updated one day to fully comply with the latest V2 stats, but they work on their own as they stand.

 Antares: Incision Shard is a small-scale tabletop wargame in which a highly specialised special operations team – an Incision Shard – takes on a number of critical and often secretive missions on the many worlds of Antares.
 Whilst a game can be played on its own, Incision Shard is primarily a campaign game: opposing Incision Shards are sent on a mission consisting of a series of linked scenarios – games – during which the shard’s operatives attempt to achieve an objective but may become injured or fall casualty.

 Typically, three to seven combatants are involved on each side, normally five a side plus drones and equipment.
 The most common sized playing area is 3’ ×3’ – small enough to fit on a dining room table – and terrain can range from woodland to sci-fi cities and blasted, volcanic moonscapes.

 Each scenario they survive earns a shard member experience points (commonly termed XP) and at the end of a mission the surviving members can spend XP to gain new skills.
 Alternatively, if shard members are killed, retired or do not match the required skill sets, a player can spend XP to bring in completely new team members to their shard!